List of Most Frequently Asked Web Services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - SOAP(Simple Object Access Protocol)

-3) Service description: This layer contains description like location, available functions, and data types for XML messaging which describes the public interface to a specific web service.
+c) Service description: This layer contains descriptions like location, available functions, and data types for XML messaging which describes the public interface to a specific web service.
 This layer includes:

 - WSDL(Web Service Description Language)

 d) Service discovery: This layer is responsible for providing a way to publish and find web services over the web.
 This layer includes:

 - UDDI(Universal Description, Discovery, and Integration)

 Answer: Web service framework architecture consists of three different layers.
 The roles of these layers are defined as below:

 - Service Provider: As the name denotes, the service provider role is to create the web service and makes it accessible to the client applications over the internet for their usage.

 - Service Requestor: Service Requestor is basically any consumer of web service like any client application.
 Client applications are written in any language.
 They contact web service for any type of functionality by sending XML requests over the available network connection.

 - Service Registry: Service Registry is the centralized directory that helps locate web services for client applications.
 Here we can find the existing web services, as well as developers, can also create the new one.